 Officer: Shifa Mustafa

-The Leader of the Council delegated authority to the Cabinet to make the following decisions:
+The Leader of the Council delegated to the Cabinet the power to make the decisions below.